ehmatthes/django-simple-deploy/README.md

 ![Simplest example of how to use django-simple-deploy](https://raw.githubusercontent.com/ehmatthes/django-simple-deploy/main/assets/simplest_example.png)

 The above command will deploy your project to Heroku.
-To deploy to Platform.sh, just change the `--platform` argument:
+To deploy to Platform.sh, just change the `--platform` argument (support for Platform.sh is preliminary at the moment, but will be [finalized](https://github.com/ehmatthes/django-simple-deploy/issues/71) shortly):

 ```
 $ python manage.py simple_deploy --platform platform_sh